baldogiRichard/apex-jsoncrack-jsonviewer/README.md

 <b>Settings</b>

 You can return the data by using a function body which returns a JSON string in the <b>Settings</b> or by specifying a data source in the <b>Source</b> attributes.
-Please note if you use
+Please note if you use a local/remote/rest data source then your JSON will be returned by the APEX_JSON.WRITE_CONTEXT procedure.

 #